akhildhiman/devBlog/content/blog/Scheduling Cron Jobs in Node.js/index.md

 })

 // Here, we're scheduling a cron job and it will send an email at the start of every minute.
-// Info icontains the mail content.
+// Info contains the mail content.
 // In case of sending mail to multiple users, we can add multiple recipients. cron.schedule("* * * * *", () => {
     console.log("sending email")